BrickSchema/brick-example-server/README.md

 - You need to run `docker-compose up` once to instantiate a Grafana container.
 In the container instance, you need to get an API token (possibly without expiration) that BrickServer can use for maintenance.
 The generated API token should be added to `configs/configs.json` as in the example file.

 ## Authorization
-- Currently, we only support a very primitive authorization.
+- In this example server, we only support a very primitive authorization.
 A user can manually generate a JWT token with the privkey used in Brick Server, which can be used as a bearer token.
 The token will authorize the usage of any APIs until it expires.
     - You can get it through `tools/get_jwt_token $expiration_time_in_seconds`.
 - You can retrieve the public key at `/auth/jwt_pubkey`.